Update you browser

 As a research student, you do not have the same defined vacation periods as postgraduate taught students.

 Your working hours remain as 20 hours per week throughout the year.
-You would only be allowed to work full time during your vacation time.
+You would only be allowed to work full-time during your vacation time.

 As a PhD student, your vacation periods would need to be approved and authorised by your supervisor.
-You would need to make sure that authorisation of your holiday is recorded and a copy is also given to you.
+You would need to make sure that the authorisation of your holiday is recorded and a copy is also given to you.

 Applying for a National Insurance Number

-• full UK address and Postcode
+• full UK address and postcode

 • personal details (name, date of birth)